WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS CONTACT US

 |

-Oxytropis parryi Fabaceae (Pea Family) Subalpine, alpine.
+Oxytropis parryi (Parry's Locoweed) Fabaceae (Pea Family) Subalpine, alpine.
 Rocky openings, tundra.
 Summer.
-Flowers are minute, erect, and typically open no more than the one on the left.
+Flowers are minute, erect, and typically open no more than the one in the photograph at left.
 The flower on the right is fading to inky blues.
 Black hairs are short and straight; white hairs are long, twisted, and often plumose (barbed).
-Welsh theorizes that the "flowers are cleistogamous [self-fertilizing, without opening]".
+The flowers all appear to be closed or at most, minutely open and Utah flora expert Stanley Welsh theorizes that the "flowers are cleistogamous [self-fertilizing, without opening]".

 |